1. Home

 How to use the app Ratings page

-The Ratings page counts every rating your app has received, whether they contain text or not.
+The Ratings page counts every rating your app has received, whether they contain text or not and are provided by the app stores as a daily cumulative snapshot.
 All of the other tools in Appbot only analyze Reviews that contain a text component.
-More information on the difference between Ratings and Reviews can be found here.

 The results that you see on the Ratings page will therefore match the numbers you see on the iOS and Google Play stores.